ortus-docs/coldbox-docs/full/event_handlers/model_integration/index.md

 }
 ```

 Our funky service is not that funky after all, but it is simple.
-So how do we interact with it?
+How do we interact with it?
 Let's build a Funky event handler and work with it.

 ### Injection